imalive200/SQL-Projects-/README.md

 ---

-# SQL Practice: Museums and Paintings Database
+# SQL: Museums and Paintings Database

 This repository contains a collection of SQL queries focused on analyzing data related to museums and paintings.
 Each query is designed to answer insightful questions, offering a practical approach to mastering SQL while exploring the art world.